Quadratic Diophantine equations, the Heisenberg group and formal languages: Introduction

 We consider single equations in the Heisenberg group in one variable.
 The fact that satisfiability of equations with one variable in the Heisenberg group is decidable was first shown by Repin \cite{repin}.
+Duchin, Liang and Shapiro generalised this to all single equations in any number of variables in a class \(2\) nilpotent groups with a virtually cyclic commutator subgroup \cite{duchin_liang_shapiro}, however Roman'kov showed that the restriction on the commutator subgroup cannot be relaxed \cite{romankov_undecidable_class_2}.
 We show that the solutions to these equations, when written as words in Mal'cev normal form are EDT0L, with an EDT0L system constructible in non-deterministic polynomial space.

 \begin{theorem_no_number}[\ref{Heisenberg_eqns_EDT0L_thm}] Let \(L\) be the solution language to a single equation with one variable in the Heisenberg group, with respect to the Mal'cev generating set and normal form.
 Then \begin{enumerate} \item The language \(L\) is EDT0L; \item An EDT0L system for \(L\) is constructible in \(\ns(n \mapsto n^8(\log n)^2)\), where the input size is the length of the equation as an element of \(H(\mathbb{Z}) \ast F(X)\). \end{enumerate} \end{theorem_no_number}